-The 2021 Annual General Meeting of Shareholders resolved to approve the ceiling of remuneration for directors of not exceeding 5,000,000 Baht, with the gratuity for directors of not exceeding 2,000,000 Baht (equivalent to the gratuity for 2020).
-In addition, details of remuneration for the Board of Directors, the Audit Committee, and the Nomination and Remuneration Committee are as follows:
+The 2022 Annual General Meeting of Shareholders resolved to approve the ceiling of remuneration for directors of not exceeding 5,000,000 Baht, with the gratuity for directors of not exceeding 2,000,000 Baht (equivalent to the gratuity for 2021).
+In addition, details of remuneration for the Board of Directors, the Audit and Corporate Governance Committee, and the Nomination and Remuneration Committee are as follows:

-- Chairman of the Board of Directors received remuneration of 70,000 Baht per month. - Assistant Chairman received remuneration of 30,000 Baht per month. - Director/ Independent Director received remuneration of 20,000 Baht per month. - Chairman of Audit Committee received remuneration of 20,000 Baht per month.
+- Chairman of the Board of Directors received remuneration of 70,000 Baht per month. - Assistant Chairman received remuneration of 30,000 Baht per month. - Director/ Independent Director received remuneration of 20,000 Baht per month. - Chairman of Audit and Corporate Governance received remuneration of 20,000 Baht per month. - Member of Audit and Corporate Governance received remuneration of 10,000 Baht per month.